bxparks/AUniter/tools/README.md

 The [amake](https://github.com/pavelmc/amake) tool is very similar to `auniter.sh`.
 It is a shell script that calls out to the Arduino commandline.
-Amake does not have the `serial_monitor.py` which allows the AUnit output on the serial port to be validated, but since `serial_monitor.py` is a separate Python script, `amake` could be extended to support it.

 There are a few features of `amake` that I found problemmatic for my purposes.
 * Although `amake` supports the concept of board aliases, the aliases are